Tugdual-G/budack/README.md

 ## Images processing
 - Use ImageMagick to generate images from 8 bites grayscale.
 - Use a gamma function on the 16 bits grayscale to enhance smoothly the trajectories, which are then turned to 8 bits grayscale to generate images from 3x8 bites rgb channels.
-This script is mostly needed for high resolution images.
+See the script *gamma.sh* This script is mostly needed for high resolution images.

 **Snapshots:**
 ![alt text](images_exemples/colors.png)